Apurv3377/wise21/OOP_Cpp/My_Solutions/sheet1.md

 #### 2.3 What is the difference between C-style strings and C++ style-strings ?

+- In C, strings are represented by `char` arrays, and thus end with a NULL byte.
+AS such, herein memory management is the responsibilty of the coder.
+This can be done with a simple `malloc`.

+- In Cpp:

+-- strings `[std::string]` are objects and thus, memory management can be done in more easy and safe manner.

+-- Cpp strings also support various mainupulation functions such as append, copy, concatenation, find etc.

 #### 2.4 What is a namespace?
 Why are they useful?

+A namespace is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc) inside it.
+Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.

 #### 2.5 The program fragment